JeremyLG/open-data-stack/README.md

 # Intro

 This repository is made to deploy open source tools easily to have a modern serverless data stack.

-There is no Airflow and dbt is also in serverless mode being scheduled through Cloud Workflows.
+There is no real need for Airflow, because dbt is meant to be deployed in serverless mode with this repository (Cloud Workflows + Cloud Scheduler).
+This is an opinionated choice, because I dislike the current use data teams make of Airflow.
+But later on I will still add support for it.

 It only supports GCP for now.